- What is psychological treatment?

 The Australian Government structures Medicare rebates differently for psychiatry and psychology.
 For current information on the rebate structure, you can visit the Medicare website.

 What are your qualifications?

 I attended Swinburne University from 1998 to 2002, in which time I completed a Bachelor of Arts with dual majors in Psychology and Psychophysiology, then Honours in Psychology.
-I also attended Deakin University from 2003 to 2004 to complete a Master of Clinical Psychology.
+I then attended Deakin University in 2003 and 2004 to complete a Master of Clinical Psychology.

-In addition to formal qualifications, I also spent twelve years learning vocationally by working in the public mental health system as a clinical psychologist between 2005 and 2017.
-My longest and most challenging role was in adult acute psychiatry with a Crisis Assessment and Treatment Team (CATT) from 2009 to 2017 and I also spent around four years working with adults attending Continuing Care Teams.
-This means that I have experience providing short term psychological intervention for adults who are experiencing a crisis or an acute episode of mental illness, as well as longer term interventions for adults with ongoing mental health issues.
-I have also worked in youth specific early psychosis teams, and a Child and Adolescent Mental Health Service in a rural setting.
+In addition to formal qualifications, I spent twelve years learning vocationally by working in the public mental health system as a clinical psychologist between 2005 and 2017.
+My longest and most challenging role was in adult acute psychiatry with a Crisis Assessment and Treatment Team (CATT) from 2009 to 2017.
+I also spent around four years working in Continuing Care Teams with adult outpatients, and I have worked in youth specific early psychosis teams and a Child and Adolescent Mental Health Service (CAMHS) in a rural setting.

 What types of psychological treatment do you offer?